2lbs32 oz/907g sweet potatoes, preferably larger even sized potatoes

 * if you can’t use cornstarch you can sub tapioca starch or arrowroot powder, or even flour.

-Yes you can freeze these!
-I would freeze in a flat layer like on a baking sheet (not touching), then when they are all frozen you can put them in a bag together!
-Then I would thaw them in the oven at 350 until thawed.
-Or, you can thaw them in the fridge overnight them reheat in your oven or toaster oven, whichever you prefer!
+Freezing: You can freeze these in a flat layer like on a baking sheet (not touching), then when they are all frozen you can put them in a bag together.
+Thaw them in the oven at 350 until thawed.
+Or, you can thaw them in the fridge overnight them reheat in your oven or toaster oven, whichever you prefer.